hartleyblakey/CS-375/Assignment-1/README.md

-I chose [this shader](https://www.shadertoy.com/view/flc3Rn) for my example of a website that uses webGL.
-I just scrolled through my list of hearted shaders, and this one caught my eye.
-I think the terrain shape, trees, post processing, and performance is impressive.
+I chose [shadertoy](https://www.shadertoy.com) as my example of a website that utilizes webGL.
+I love the idea of people trying to create the best things they can within the limitations of the site.
+More practically, it serves as a repository of shader code for other people to use or study.

+In case I needed to provide a specific shader, I like [this one](https://www.shadertoy.com/view/flc3Rn) even though the terrain is not really procedural.